-The tension addressed in a restorative yoga practice is more than just muscular tightness which comes from the result of use, such as with weight-lifting or running, though that kind of physical tension is also released in the course of practice.
-Tension in the context of restorative practice is defined by Jillian Pransky as “the body’s way of forming resistance over places of vulnerability”, which means the practice addresses tension that includes both a physical and psycho-emotional component.
+Addressing tension in a Restorative Yoga practice is more than just muscular tightness.
+However, that kind of physical tension releases during practice.
+Certified yoga therapist Jillian Pransky defines tension in the context of restorative practice as “the body’s way of forming resistance over places of vulnerability.”
+This means the practice addresses tension that includes both a physical and psycho-emotional component.

-Consequently, restorative yoga is particularly effective for managing conditions such as anxiety, depression, chronic fatigue, chronic pain, high blood pressure, gastrointestinal disorders, as well as other stress-related disorders.
-Restorative yoga is also ideal for anyone recovering from illness or injury.
+Restorative Yoga is effective for managing conditions such as anxiety, depression, chronic fatigue, chronic pain, high blood pressure and gastrointestinal disorders.
+Restorative Yoga is also ideal for anyone recovering from illness or injury.